Indyandie/learning-nix/README.md

 A function takes one argument.
 The argument and function body are separated by a colon (`:`).

+> [!NOTE]
+>
-> [!note] Function arguments are the third way (Attributes-set, `let` expressions) to assign names to values. _Names are not known in advance but are placeholders that are filled when calling a function_
+> Function arguments are the third way (Attributes-set, `let` expressions) to assign names to values. _Names are not known in advance but are placeholders that are filled when calling a function_

 ### Function Declarations